Marriott says data breach compromised info of up to 500 million guests

 Marriott International said Friday that up to 500 million guests' information may have been accessed as part of a breach of its Starwood guest reservation database, potentially one of the largest breaches of consumer data ever.

-The world's largest hotel chain said it first received an alert in September from an internal security tool that there was an attempt to access the database.
-As part of an investigation, the company discovered there had been unauthorized access since 2014, and that an "unauthorized party" had copied and encrypted information.
+The world's largest hotel chain said it first received an alert in September from an internal security tool of an attempt to access the database.
+As part of an investigation, the company discovered there had been unauthorized access since 2014 and that an "unauthorized party" had copied and encrypted information.

-On Nov.
-19, Marriott said it determined that information was from its Starwood database.
+Marriott said it determined on Nov.
+19 that the information was from its Starwood database.

 "The company has not finished identifying duplicate information in the database, but believes it contains information on up to approximately 500 million guests who made a reservation at a Starwood property," the company said in a statement.